RoboticsBrno/RB3205-Logic/web/code/pmod.md

 !!! info

-    The 1.x HW revisions do not PMOD connector.
+    The 1.x HW revisions do not have PMOD connector.

 ## Pinout